JohanSmet/shader_sim/docs/usage.md

 ## Using the command line interface

 A shader generally needs quite a bit of input data to run.
 Specifying these on a command line gets old really quick.
-For this reason the cli uses JSON formatted files to parameterize the execution of the shader.
+For this reason the cli uses JSON formatted files to control the execution of the shader.
 The format is quite simple and there are only a few commands:

 - `associate_data` to set the values of input variables
 - `step`: execute one opcode